-Parents/guardians are responsible for ensuring that all subsidy authorizations are in place prior to enrolment and all approval forms are placed in your child's file.
+Parents/guardians are responsible for ensuring that all subsidy authorizations are in place before enrolment and all approval forms are placed in your child's file.
 If subsidized, the parent agrees to pay the full amount of childcare fees when the subsidy expires.
 The parent portion of fees is required in full and by the first of every month.

-In order to maintain a child care space, full monthly fees must be paid for any period of time when children are away from the centre, including vacation, statutory holidays, sickness or other absence.
+To maintain a childcare space, full monthly fees must be paid for any period when children are away from the centre, including vacation, statutory holidays, sickness or other absences.
 No refunds will be given for these absences.
 The parent/guardian is not permitted to sublet their child's position for any reason.

-Failure to pay childcare fees by the 1st day of the month or make alternate payment arrangements with the Office Administrator may result in a notice of a cancellation of childcare services provided by the MFRC.
+Failure to pay childcare fees by the 1st day of the month or make alternate payment arrangements with the Office Administrator may result in a notice of cancellation of childcare services provided by the MFRC.

-Parents/guardians agree to give one calendar months' notice, in writing, to the MFRC daycare centre by the last day of the month, one month prior to leaving.
+Parents/guardians agree to give one calendar month's notice, in writing, to the MFRC daycare centre by the last day of the month, one month before leaving.
 For example, notice by March 31st for May 1st.
-Licensing regulations with Island Health, requires that your child withdraw from daycare when they have reached the licensed group-care age maximum for this centre.
+Licensing regulations with Island Health require that your child withdraw from daycare when they have reached the licensed group-care age maximum for this centre.